Education Media Centre – Enhancing the use of evidence in the media

 The development team has produced a full business plan that sets out many of the practical issues for the EMC - with details on initial services, governance, funding models, timeline etc.

-We are pleased to say we have raised the majority of the funds needed to launch the centre in 2013, with generous support from 13 funders, including:
+We are pleased to say we have raised the majority of the funds needed to launch the centre in 2013, with generous support from a broad range of funders, including:

-Esmee Fairbairn Foundation, Learning and Skills Improvement Service, ESRC, Edge Foundation, Communications Management, Cambridge Assessment, Osiris Ltd, City and Guilds, Union Learn, National Science Learning Centre, Association of School and College Leaders.
+Esmee Fairbairn Foundation, Wellcome Trust, Learning and Skills Improvement Service, ESRC, Edge Foundation, Communications Management, Cambridge Assessment, Osiris Ltd, City and Guilds, National Science Learning Centre, Association of School and College Leaders, National Union of Teachers, million+, Centre for Effective Education, Durham University, Edge Hill University, Bedfordshire University